andraaspar/matul/README.md

 Supports IE9+ when appropriate polyfills (`console-polyfill`, `core-js/stable`, `raf/polyfill`) are added.
 For one-shot tests, use `dist/matul-compat.js`, which contains these polyfills, plus `whatwg-fetch` for your convenience.

+For those on the bleeding edge, you can use the `nu-` prefixed scripts, like: `dist/nu-matul.js`.
+These will use the latest JS syntax.
+They may not work in older browsers.

 ## Babel

 `.babelrc` should be similar to: